 - Made from polycarbonate

 Sunwise is a UK sports sunglasses brand that produces affordable sunglasses for cycling.
 They offer glasses in a wide range and styles and lens types suitable for cycling and other sports.
 Equinox Sports Sunglasses come in a few colour options like white, grey, blue, pink, and green.
 The side arms are rubberised temple grips in a contrasting colour.
 They have also rubberised the nose piece and it matches the grip.

 These sunglasses come with four different sets of interchangeable lenses.
-It includes a clear lens, a low light, a medium-light, and a strong light lens.
+It includes a clear lens, a low light, a medium light, and a strong light lens.
 All of these lenses provide high optical clarity.
 The spare lenses are easy to carry in a jersey pocket in case light levels change during a ride.
 You can easily change the lens and it clicks into place firmly.

 Equinox glasses are not as large as some other glasses and they sometimes result in a bit of unfiltered light.
 But it is not super distracting.
 Also, they are comfortable to wear for extended rides and they also fit well over a winter cap.
 You can also wear them comfortably under a helmet.

-Pros: Good optical quality, comfortable for long riding
+What I like: Good optical quality, comfortable for long riding

-Cons: Limited peripheral coverage, non-photochromatic lenses
+What I don’t: Limited peripheral coverage, non-photochromatic lenses

 3. Rudy Project Stratofly

 - Quick Change System